riyasoganii/BlockPatron/README.txt

 Unable to volunteer due to prior commitments.
 Willingness to donate money.
 Skeptical about existing crowdfunding processes.
 May have had bad experiences in the past.

+Please start by viewing the user journey flow (download it to view!) to get a better idea of the layout and functioning of the app.
+Afterwards, you may view the wireframes to get a live demo of the product in use, and then you may view the business plan, to judge its viability.